FormerLurker/ArcWelderLib/readme.md

 * Long Parameter: --arc-segments-per-r=<decimal_value>
 * Example: ```ArcStraightener "C:\thing.aw.gcode" --arc-segments-per-r=0.5```

-#### Min Arc Segment MM
+#### Min MM Per Arc Segment

 This is the Minimum length an arc segment can be.
+Similar to -min_arc_segment_mm, but used for different firmware.

 * Type: Value (millimeters)
 * Default: 1.0